monopole/snt/030_basics/600_definePod.md

     #  Not used, but including to see it in output.
     env: monkey-staging
 spec:
-  # A pod must have at least one container.
+  # Pod must have at least one container.
   containers:
     - name: $TUT_CON_NAME
       image: $TUT_IMG_TAG:$TUT_IMG_V1